 When evaluating your stock options, it’s important to consider two values: the paper value and the after tax value.

 The paper value is often the value you see on an account statement.
-This value is the pre-tax value of your stock options based on a current per-share price.
-Often, this paper value includes the value of both vested and non-vested shares, so it’s important to separate the two.
+Paper value is the pre-tax value of your stock options based on a current per-share price.
+Often, paper value includes the value of both vested and non-vested shares, so it’s important to separate the two.

 After-tax value is a clearer representation of the actual dollars received should you exercise and sell your stock options.
-This is the amount available to fund your lifestyle, to spend in retirement, or to save for another day.
+This is the amount you would have available to fund your lifestyle, to spend in retirement, or to save for another day.

-Whatever the reason for exercising employee stock options, I encourage you to know what those strategies are.
-Equally important, these strategies should be explored within the context of a financial plan and retirement strategy.
+No matter what you situation or your motivations for wanting to exercise, all of these strategies should be explored within the context of a full financial plan and retirement strategy.

 *Diversification does not guarantee a profit or protect against a loss.